 |Starting Loan Balance||Actual Cash Value||Difference (the Gap)|

-It also doesn’t matter how you destroy your car.
+It doesn’t matter how your car gets destroyed.
 If your insurance company deems the car a total loss, your gap insurance will kick in after your basic collision or comprehensive insurance kicks in (to cover up to the current value of the car).
-Here are some terrible things that can destroy your car:

 If your insurance company deems the car a total loss, your gap insurance will kick in after your basic collision or comprehensive insurance kicks in.

-What it doesn’t cover is, frankly, a lot.
+What does gap insurance not cover?
+Well, quite frankly, a lot!
 And that causes a lot of confusion.
 Here are some of the things gap insurance won’t cover:

 - Car payments if you lose your job or go on disability